-Tennessee Volunteers in the BCS Championship, Bowl Games and SEC Championship
+Tennessee Volunteers in the College Football Playoff, Bowl Games and SEC Championship

-The Volunteers have accomplished more than most other football programs can dream about; the Vols have won a BCS Championship (1998), over 25 bowl games and a dozen SEC Championships.
-Tennessee is a top contender to play in the SEC Championship Game and a BCS bowl just about every season.
+The Volunteers have accomplished more than most other football programs can dream about; the Vols won a National Championship in 1998, over 25 bowl games and a dozen SEC Championships.
+Tennessee is a top contender to play in the SEC Championship Game and a New Year's 6 bowl just about every season.

 Tennessee Volunteers Event Guide